microsoft/vscode/CONTRIBUTING.md

 The **search** process can be debugged, but must first be started.
 Before attempting to attach, start a search by pressing <kbd>Ctrl</kbd>+<kbd>P</kbd> (<kbd>CMD</kbd>+<kbd>P</kbd> on macOS), otherwise, attaching will fail and time out.

 ### Automated Testing

-Run the unit tests directly from a terminal by running `./scripts/test.sh` from the `vscode` folder (`scripts\test` on Windows).
-The [test README](https://github.com/Microsoft/vscode/blob/main/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.
+Run the unit tests directly from a terminal by running `./scripts/test.sh` from the `pearai-app` folder (`scripts\test` on Windows).
+The [test README](https://github.com/trypear/pearai-app/blob/main/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.

 We also have automated UI tests.
-The [smoke test README](https://github.com/Microsoft/vscode/blob/main/test/smoke/README.md) has all the details.
+The [smoke test README](https://github.com/trypear/pearai-app/blob/main/test/smoke/README.md) has all the details.

 ### Unit Testing

-Run the tests directly from a terminal by running `./scripts/test.sh` from the `vscode` folder (`scripts\test` on Windows).
-The [test README](https://github.com/Microsoft/vscode/blob/main/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.
+Run the tests directly from a terminal by running `./scripts/test.sh` from the `pearai-app` folder (`scripts\test` on Windows).
+The [test README](https://github.com/trypear/pearai-app/blob/main/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.

 ### Linting

 We use [eslint](https://eslint.org/) for linting our sources.
 You can run eslint across the sources by calling `yarn eslint` from a terminal or command prompt.
-You can also run `yarn eslint` as a VS Code task by pressing <kbd>Ctrl</kbd>+<kbd>P</kbd> (<kbd>CMD</kbd>+<kbd>P</kbd> on macOS) and entering `task eslint`.
+You can also run `yarn eslint` as a task by pressing <kbd>Ctrl</kbd>+<kbd>P</kbd> (<kbd>CMD</kbd>+<kbd>P</kbd> on macOS) and entering `task eslint`.

 To lint the source as you make changes you can install the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 ### Extensions

-The Visual Studio Marketplace is not available from the `vscode` open source builds.
+The Visual Studio Marketplace is not available from the `pearai-app` open source builds.
 If you need to use or debug an extension you can check to see if the extension author publishes builds in their repository (check the `Builds` page) or if it is open source you can clone and build the extension locally.
-Once you have the .VSIX, you can "side load" the extension either through the command line or using __Install from VSIX__ command in the Extensions View command drop-down ([see more](https://code.visualstudio.com/docs/editor/extension-gallery#_command-line-extension-management) on command line extension management).
+Once you have the .VSIX, you can "side load" the extension either through the command line or using **Install from VSIX** command in the Extensions View command drop-down ([see more](https://code.visualstudio.com/docs/editor/extension-gallery#_command-line-extension-management) on command line extension management).

 ## Work Branches

-Even if you have push rights on the Microsoft/vscode repository, you should create a personal fork and create feature branches there when you need them.
+Even if you have push rights on the trypear/pearai-app repository, you should create a personal fork and create feature branches there when you need them.
 This keeps the main repository clean and your personal workflow cruft out of sight.

 ## Pull Requests

 Before we can accept a pull request from you, you'll need to sign a [[Contributor License Agreement (CLA)|Contributor-License-Agreement]].
 It is an automated process and you only need to do it once.

 To enable us to quickly review and accept your pull requests, always create one pull request per issue and [link the issue in the pull request](https://github.com/blog/957-introducing-issue-mentions).
 Never merge multiple requests in one unless they have the same root cause.
 Be sure to follow our [[Coding Guidelines|Coding-Guidelines]] and keep code changes as small as possible.
 Avoid pure formatting changes to code that has not been modified otherwise.
 Pull requests should contain tests whenever possible.

 ### Introducing usage of new Electron API with a PR

 A pull request that depends on Electron API that VS Code is currently not using comes with a certain risk and may be rejected.
 Whenever we update Electron, there is a chance that less popular Electron APIs break and it is very hard to find out upfront.
 Once a PR lands in VS Code, the role of maintaining the feature moves to the team and as such we have to follow up with upstream components to ensure the feature is still supported.
 As such, as a rule of thumb:

-* avoid Electron APIs and use web standards instead (this also ensures that your feature is supported in our web client)
+- avoid Electron APIs and use web standards instead (this also ensures that your feature is supported in our web client)
-* if you must use Electron APIs, we require a unit test at https://github.com/electron/electron so that we protect against future breakage.
+- if you must use Electron APIs, we require a unit test at <https://github.com/electron/electron> so that we protect against future breakage.

 ### Where to Contribute

-Check out the [full issues list](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions.
+Check out the [full issues list](https://github.com/trypear/pearai-app/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions.
 Note that just because an issue exists in the repository does not mean we will accept a contribution to the core editor for it.
 There are several reasons we may not accept a pull request like:

-* Performance - One of Visual Studio Code's core values is to deliver a *lightweight* code editor, that means it should perform well in both real and perceived performance.
+- Performance - One of Visual Studio Code's core values is to deliver a *lightweight* code editor, that means it should perform well in both real and perceived performance.
-* User experience - Since we want to deliver a *lightweight* code editor, the UX should feel lightweight as well and not be cluttered.
+- User experience - Since we want to deliver a *lightweight* code editor, the UX should feel lightweight as well and not be cluttered.
 Most changes to the UI should go through the issue owner and/or the UX team.
-* Architectural - The team and/or feature owner needs to agree with any architectural impact a change may make.
+- Architectural - The team and/or feature owner needs to agree with any architectural impact a change may make.
 Things like new extension APIs *must* be discussed with and agreed upon by the feature owner.

-To improve the chances to get a pull request merged you should select an issue that is labelled with the [`help-wanted`](https://github.com/Microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [`bug`](https://github.com/Microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3A%22bug%22) labels.
-If the issue you want to work on is not labelled with `help-wanted` or `bug`, you can start a conversation with the issue owner asking whether an external contribution will be considered.
+To improve the chances to get a pull request merged you should select an issue that is labelled with the [`help-wanted`](https://github.com/trypear/pearai-app/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [`good first issue`](https://github.com/trypear/pearai-app/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels.

 To avoid multiple pull requests resolving the same issue, let others know you are working on it by saying so in a comment.